ping-n/Plantogotchi-Documentation/README.md

 This project utilises Trello as a project management tool which allows us to allocate tasks to individual members of the team.
 We also utilise Discord as a platform to collaborate on this project, allowing us to hold meetings and communicate with each other to effectively resolve issues and allocate new tasks to be completed.
 During the project we will implement Agile development principles to develop our application by creating an effective road-map and working on the project in a modular process by dividing tasks to into smaller achievable tasks.

 We have provided screenshots below to illustrate the progress of the project each day.
 As a team we have a daily stand-up in which we go through what we have done the previous day and what we plan to do that day.
 We also allocate each card/task to a specific member to complete each day.
 Within the Trello board we utilise the built-in features such as colour labels and checklist to effectively plan and delegate tasks through the member assigning system.

+We also kept dev journal within our Trello board for part B to let each member know what the other person worked on that day and also allow us to keep track of tasks that we have accomplished.

-Below is the Trello board progress for Part A of the project:
+Below is the Trello board progress for the project:

 Trello Link: